ekomsSavior/HID-bluetooth-injection-for-spam-jam/README.md

 sudo apt install arduino

-💻 Or grab it from https://www.arduino.cc/en/software
+💻 Or grab it from https://www.arduino.cc/en/software  (best for windows machines)

 ✅ Step 2: insert nRF52840 dongle into usb 2.0 port